Mary traveled with Joseph on a donkey

 The three feasts are:

-2. Pentecost: which was in late spring.
+2. Pentecost: in late spring.

-3. Tabernacles: which was in autumn – see Leviticus 23:24.
-John 1:14.
-Jesus “dwelt among us”.
-Literally, the meaning is – Jesus “tabernacled among us”.
+3. Tabernacles: in autumn (see Leviticus 23:24; John 1:14).
+Jesus “dwelt among us.”
+Literally, the meaning is—Jesus “tabernacled among us.”

 Jerusalem covered one square mile and had an estimated population of 200,000, with one million pilgrims annually, mainly arriving for the religious feasts.